Vegas Tunnel Trading System

 Step 4 – Strategy

 1) When the black dots are above the tunnel, initiate short positions.
 When the black dots are below the tunnel initiate long positions.
 It is important to remember that just because the market breaches a fib line, it doesn’t mean it’s time to enter a position.
 We must wait [have patience] for the market to tell us when it’s over.
 We want the market to exhaust itself before we enter.

 2) Stops are placed above the recent market high for short positions, and below the recent market low for long positions.
 An example will clarify.
 Go to Appendix B and look at chart 5 [GBP/USD].
 The first black dot on the chart is a reversal day about 8/17/05 at the fourth fib level.
-This is our signal to initiate new short position at approximately 1.81 and change.
-Stop would be place above 1.8190, the most recent market high.
+This is our signal to initiate a new short position at approximately 1.81 and change.
+The stop would be placed above 1.8190, the most recent market high.

-4) The last 50% of position is held until we get opposite signal on the other side of the tunnel [first part of step 3].
+4) The last 50% of the position is held until we get the opposite signal on the other side of the tunnel [first part of step 3].

 6) I have no problem for those who wish to adjust the last 50% of their position to something else.
 Perhaps you will trail the market with a stop, or look to get out, for example in a bull run, with a violation of the previous days low.
 Maybe you have something else in mind.
 That’s OK because this is not trying to fit a square peg into a round hole.